Rosh-Made/rosh-made/blog/bedroom-makeover.md

 tags:
   - Home
 ---
-Someone who has the heart and soul for interior design, Renovating our very first home was honestly a dream come true.
-I cannot emphasize enough how much I loved the whole process of renovation and cannot wait to share my experience with you all.
+For someone who has the heart and soul for interior design, Renovating & Styling our very first home was honestly a dream come true.

+One of my favorite renovation projects in the house was redoing our bedroom.

 ![](/assets/before-after.jpg)